Live2Create Leadership Academy

 Mathematics

 Math runs on a mastery pathway — your student is placed at their actual skill level after a diagnostic in Week 1, not at their grade label.
-They advance when they demonstrate real understanding, not because the calendar moved forward.
-There are no letter grades in math — only mastery checks (short skill assessments) that confirm whether a concept has been genuinely learned.
+They advance when they demonstrate real understanding.
+There are no letter grades in math — only mastery checks (short skill assessments) that confirm genuine learning.
+All three pathways are supported in the same room simultaneously.
 Every student's progress is documented in their PLP and updated quarterly.
+No student is moving through content they haven't actually mastered.

-Three Pathways → Pre-Algebra Foundations · Algebra I · Geometry/Algebra II
+Three Pathways → Pre-Algebra · Algebra I · Geometry/Advanced

 🔬